 9. Are you looking at ONE interesting object, or are there possibly two or more rocks, one behind the other, giving the illusion of your 'one' anomaly?

 10. View the object in black and white as well as in colour.

-12. Familiarise yourself with geological alternatives such as ventifacts (wind carved rocks).
+12. Familiarize yourself with geological alternatives such as eroded sediments and layers, ventifacts (wind carved rocks).
 Google images of these and broaden your knowledge base.

 13. If you are prepared to challenge your assessment of the object rigorously, then you will be more likely to find something real.
-It is our observation that people who are not prepared to be critical of their own discoveries, and who don’t want to hear alternative arguments, are likely to be more concerned with their own ego and their few minutes of internet fame, than whether the object they found is actually a true anomaly .
+It is our observation that people who are not prepared to be critical of their own discoveries, and who don’t want to hear alternative arguments, are likely to be more concerned with their few minutes of internet fame, than whether the object they found is potential Martian archaeology.

 Q: Is the Mars Archaeology Archive just another conspiracy website?